Are lemurs at risk from the COVID-19 virus?

 Are tours cancelled?

-All tours have been cancelled and the DLC is closed to visitors through April 10.
+Tours: All onsite tours have been cancelled and the DLC is closed to visitors at least until June 30.
 At that time, we will reevaluate our ability to reopen safely.

-In accordance with Duke policy, larger events (50+ people) that were scheduled to take place before May 7 have been cancelled or postponed.
+Events: In accordance with Duke policy, weddings and events that were scheduled to take place before June 30 have been cancelled or postponed.

 We would greatly appreciate donations via our amazon.com wishlist, which includes items needed to create daily enrichment items now that we can no longer accept household donations.
 Items purchased from the wishlist should be shipped directly to the Duke Lemur Center’s enrichment department: 3705 Erwin Road in Durham, NC 27705.